huynhicode/design-system-guide/docs/about-me/hello.md

 ## About me

 Hello, my name is Steph.

-I am a UX Designer & Engineer with a strong interest in Design Systems and open source projects.
+I am a UX Designer & Engineer who is passionate about design systems, open source projects, and building beautiful & functional products.

-I have a rescue dog named Chico who previously lived in Mexico.
-He is a two-year-old grey and white terrier mix who is sweet, smart, and very observant.
-He is a huge advocate of me leaving my desk to take him for long walks and to feed him treats.
+This is Chico, my rescue from Mexico.
+He is a two-year-old grey and white terrier mix who is sweet, smart, and mischievous.
+Chico is huge advocate of me leaving my desk to take him for long walks and to feed him treats.

 <img src={chico} alt="chico a dog" style={{ width: "300px", height: "400px", borderRadius: "30px", marginTop: "20px" }} />